PhonePe alleges unethical actions by Ventureast in IndusOS deal, files complaint with SEBI | Business

 PhonePe added that it has ''highlighted serious misrepresentations, including a series of unethical and bad faith actions, as well as potentially illegal actions, that have been and are being continually undertaken by the Managing Partner, General Partner and Principal of VPF involved with this transaction'' in its complaint to the market regulator.

+It further said: ''AGPL has no inclination whatsoever to support the low balled USD 60 million valuation based PhonePe transactions for OSlabs.
+We value our investment based on over USD 90 million valuations of OSlabs and we are confident that OSlabs would unlock greater growth in the near future''.
+AGPL noted that it has over 25 per cent legal and beneficial voting rights in OSlabs Pte Ltd, Singapore and approximately 23 per cent ownership on a fully diluted basis.

+''We are a long term investor and we remain open to increasing our stake on a fair basis.
+We will only support fair valuation based transactions,'' it said.

-The statement noted that PhonePe has already filed a lawsuit against Ventureast and Affle in Singapore.
+PhonePe - in its statement - referred to its lawsuit filed against Ventureast and Affle in Singapore.

 ''I believe in this case, VPF has not only broken SEBI's code of conduct, but it has also acted in complete negligence of its fiduciary duties as a large shareholder of IndusOS.
 By deliberately derailing PhonePe's acquisition of IndusOS, a deal which all three OSLabs founders continue to also believe is in their company's best long-term interests, VPF has also hurt OSLabs' long-term interests,'' he said.